USEPA/AMET/docs/AMET_User_Guide_v15.md

    - Plots the absolute difference between two model simulations at observation sites, regardless if valid observations exist or not.
 Multiple values for a site are averaged to a single value for plotting purposes.
    - multiple networks; single species; multiple simulations required

+**run\_plot\_spatial\_mtom\_species.csh** ([Example Plot](./images/aqExample_SO4_1_spatialplot_mtom_species_diff_avg.png))
+   - Plots the min, max, average, and ratio between two model species for a single simulation at observation sites, regardless if valid observations exist or not.
+Multiple values for a site are averaged to a single value for plotting purposes.
+Most useful to plot the ratio difference between two species.
+This script does not directly utilize any observation data.
+   - multiple networks; two species required; single simulation

 **run\_plot\_spatial\_ratio.csh** ([Example Plot](./images/aqExample_SO4_1_spatialplot_ratio_diff.png))
    - Plots the model/obs ratio for each site.
 Multiple values for a site are averaged to a single value for plotting purposes
    - multiple networks; single species; single simulation